gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_3_basic_chat.md

 ## 3. Complete code example

-The following is a complete, functional example that demonstrates a basic chat completion using the Azure Inference SDK.
+The following is the complete code example that brings together all the components described above.

 ```python
 import os